alex314159/ib-re-actor-976-plus/README.md

 ## License

-Copyright (C) 2011 Chris Bilson, Jean-Sebastien A. Beaudry
+Copyright (C) 2011-2020 Chris Bilson, Jean-Sebastien A. Beaudry, Alexandre Almosni

 Distributed under the Eclipse Public License, the same as Clojure.